It takes years of training and experience to handle sensitive personal problems. We've got more than our fair share of both.

 Six weeks and a day after the pronouncement of your Decree Nisi or Conditional Order; you can apply for your Decree Absolute or Final Order.
-This document legally terminates your marriage.
+This document legally terminates your marriage/civil partnership.

 When a relationship breaks down, if arrangement for the children are agreed between the parents then no further action needs to be taken.

-If you are an unmarried father and your name is not on your child’s birth certificate or it is on your child’s birth certificate but the child was born before 1st December 2003, then parental responsibility can be granted by an agreement from the mother or by an order from the court.
+If you are an unmarried father and your name is not on your child’s birth certificate or the child was born before 1st December 2003 you do not have Parental Responsibility for that child.
+Parental Responsibility is the usual rights and obligations of a parent to make decisions for their child.
+Parental responsibility can be granted by a formal agreement with the mother or by an order from the court.

-The law relating to children can also be used for specific purposes such as seeking the courts permission to take a child on a particular holiday where the other parent would not agree, or even perhaps asking the court to decide upon which school the child should attend if the parents cannot agree.
-It can also be used to prevent someone from doing something in relation to a child, such as removing them from England and Wales without the other parents' consent.
+The law relating to children can also be used for specific purposes such as seeking the courts permission to take a child to live in a different country where the other parent does not agree, or even perhaps asking the court to decide upon which school the child should attend if the parents cannot agree.
+It can also be used to prevent someone from doing something in relation to a child, such as removing them from England and Wales without the other parent’s consent.